eolesinski/poliscipy/docs/example-2.md

 Here's what the 1796 U.S. Presidential Election map should look like after following the steps above:

 <div align="center"> <img src="assets/election_1796_2.png" alt="1796 U.S. Presidential Election Map" width="974"> <div style="text-align: center;"><em>Figure: 1796 U.S. Presidential Election Results</em></div> </div>

-## Additional Resources

-- Historical Election Data: For detailed election results and historical context, refer to the Mapping Early American Elections project.
-- Understanding Early Electoral Processes: Learn more about the evolution of the U.S. electoral system from the Library of Congress.

-By following this example, you can visualize early U.S. elections and gain insights into the nation's formative political landscape using PoliSciPy.